davidmccormick/alpine-k8s/README.md

 ### What do we get?

-The installation presently installs one master (master.example.com) and two minions (minion01/2.example.com).
-THe installation is performed by kubeadm and so most of the kubernetes components (execept kubectl, kubelet, kubeadm and cni) are downloaded and started up in docker containers (this is despite having hyperkube available natively inside the image) - this is because this is how kubeadm wants to work, but having the binaries there does make the image more flexible and re-usable if you don't prefer the kubeadm route.
+We presently install one master (master.example.com) and two minions (minion01/2.example.com).
+The installation is performed by kubeadm and so most of the kubernetes components (execept kubectl, kubelet, kubeadm and cni) are downloaded and started up in their own docker containers (this is despite having hyperkube available natively inside the image) - this is because this is how kubeadm wants to work, but having the binaries there does make the image more flexible and re-usable if you don't prefer the kubeadm route.

-Canal (Flannel/Calico) is installed as an addon and interfaces into the kubelet via cni.
+*Canal (Flannel/Calico)* is installed as an addon and interfaces into the kubelet via cni.
-SkyDNS is automatically configured by kubeadm.
+*SkyDNS* is automatically* configured by kubeadm.
-The kube-dashboard is also added as an addon (more instructions later)
+The *kube-dashboard* is also added (more instructions later)

 ### The Alpine-k8s vagrant image